ethanvillalovoz/clarifybot/blog.md

 - **Human Feedback Complexity**: I learned that human feedback is often noisy and context-dependent, which necessitates a more sophisticated approach to understanding user preferences.
 - **LLM Capabilities**: Working with large language models revealed their potential for generating meaningful and contextually relevant questions, enhancing the interaction between users and autonomous systems.
 - **Reward Inference Techniques**: I deepened my understanding of reward modeling and inverse reinforcement learning, which are essential for aligning autonomous behavior with human objectives.
+- **Importance of Testing and Dependency Management**: Ensuring all dependencies are tracked and all tests pass is crucial for maintainability and collaboration.

 Overall, this project has not only strengthened my technical skills in machine learning and human-in-the-loop modeling but has also reinforced my commitment to developing autonomous systems that prioritize human alignment and safety.